 \begin{enumerate}

 \item compare the $H^{s}$ norms of the solution with the mollified energy $E(Iu(T))$

 \item estimate the slow variation of $E(Iu(T))$ by using Strichartz estimates and a decay looking like

-, the error terms coming from the fact that the multiplier $I$ does not commute with the nonlinearity. \end{enumerate} But before starting the procedure, one must be careful.
-Indeed, recall that the decay estimate (\ref{Eqn:SubcritMor}) is useful since the solution with data supported in $B(0,R)$ is supported inside a cone.
+the error terms coming from the fact that the multiplier $I$ does not commute with the nonlinearity. \end{enumerate} But before starting the procedure, one must be careful.
+Indeed, recall that the decay estimate (\ref{Eqn:SubcritMor}) is useful if we work with data compactly supported inside $B(0,R)$.
 The introduction of the multiplier $I$ in the Fourier domain kills the localization of the data and consequently, the localization of the solution inside the cone.
 But although we cannot perform an analysis inside the cone, we manage to perform an analysis in a neighborhood of it and outside it in order to control all the error terms: see Proposition \ref{Prop:SpatSmooth}, Proposition \ref{Prop:DecayPot2} and their proofs. (\ref{Eqn:ProtMorIu}) is established in Proposition \ref{Prop:DecayPot2}.
 This is enough to establish (\ref{Eqn:MainIneqLow}): see the beginning of the proof of Theorem \ref{Thm:Main}.
 The proof of (\ref{Eqn:ProtMorIu}) relies upon the variation of a mollified energy $E(I_{N_{0}}u)$.
 One cannot use this mollified energy in order to find an upper bound of $ \| (P_{>1} u(T), \partial_{t} u(T) \|^{2}_{H^{s} \times H^{s-1}} $ of the solution since

 \begin{itemize}

 \item the error appearing in the process of proving (\ref{Eqn:ProtMorIu}) is more difficult to control than that appearing in the process of estimating the variation of $E(I_{N_{0}} u)$. \item both errors involve the same parameter $N_{0}$